CONVERSATIONS ON RACIAL JUSTICE & HEALING

 RACE, DISCIPLESHIP, AND THE WHITE CHURCH

-We recently had a wonderful conversation with Pastor David Swanson, author of Re-Discipling the White Church.
+In September 2020 we had a wonderful conversation with Pastor David Swanson, author of Re-Discipling the White Church.
 You can watch both parts of that conversation below or via our YouTube channel, or read a rough transcript of the conversation here (Part 1) and here (Part 2).

 RESOURCES FOR “RENEWING OUR MINDS ON RACE”

 - Zoom Audio Recording from Tuesday, July 28th — see COR@9 recordings, below

 - Movie Discussion Guide from the Equal Justice Institute, Bryan Stevenson’s organization